 We’d like to thank Chris Tebbetts for this guest blog post!
-Chris is faculty for Getting Your Middle Grade or Young Adult Unstuck Online On Demand Workshop.
+Chris is faculty, along with Erin Dionne, for Getting Your Middle Grade or Young Adult Novel Unstuck.
 Thanks, Chris!

 First, I ask my writers to take a minute or less to make a list of five favorite movies, or, for the cinematically disinclined, favorite books, books from childhood, t.v. shows, plays, video games…anything with a story.
 It’s not meant to be a definitive list, but a quickly-generated one that captures whatever items most quickly come to mind in that particular moment.